jack111331/BangDesktop/cocos2d/docs/CODING_STYLE.md

 For some template functions to work correctly, you may need to define operators.

-User-defined literals are a very concise notation for creating objects of user-defined types.
+GameUser-defined literals are a very concise notation for creating objects of user-defined types.

 **Cons:**
 While operator overloading can make code more intuitive, it has several drawbacks: